PHOTO GALLERY — MCT outlines positive loan news with community in Nederland - Port Arthur News

 Laura Martinez, branch manager in Nederland, told attendees about the many favorable loan options being offered.

-Auto loans for new or used vehicles (2015 models or older) are strong.
+Auto loans for new or used vehicles (2015 models or newer) are strong.

-Mortgage loan rates for 30 years are at all time low, according to Martinez, who said MCT Credit can also help with loans concerns boats, RVs and ATVs.
+Mortgage loan rates for 30 years are at an all time low, according to Martinez, who said MCT Credit can also help with loans concerns boats, RVs and ATVs.

-Applications for the loans can be filled out online to make it more convenient for local clients.
+Applications for the loans can be filled out online, making it more convenient for local clients.

 For more information, visit mctcu.org or call (409) 722-9133.